ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 The School Counselor's Role

-When requested by students to write letters of recommendation, school counselors must balance their support for students by using a strengths-based approach (beneficence) while maintaining honest, conscientious communication without harm to students (nonmaleficence).
-Additionally, as school leaders and advocates, school counselors help school staff, students, and their families understand the legal and ethical practices having an impact on letters of recommendation as well as the role these letters play in admission processes and future employment opportunities.
+School counselors’ letters of recommendation are especially valuable because school counselors compare students across the entire school and offer a broader perspective than teachers (Kim et al., 2025).
+These letters offer deeper insight into students’ personal qualities, providing context about their opportunities and backgrounds.
+When students request letters of recommendation, school counselors must balance their support for students by using a strengths-based approach (beneficence) while maintaining honest, conscientious communication without harm to students (nonmaleficence).
+As school leaders and advocates, school counselors help staff, students and their families understand the legal and ethical practices with an impact on letters of recommendation, as well as the role these letters play in admission processes and future employment opportunities.
+School counselors also understand the benefits of collaborating with admissions professionals (Savitz, et al., 2026) when writing letters of recommendation.

-School counselors understand that offering to provide letters of recommendation cannot be made conditional on waiving ones’ rights afforded them under FERPA (Family Policy Compliance Office [FPCO], 2005).
-They also understand that an educational agency or institution may not require parents or students to waive the protections and rights afforded them under FERPA (U.S. Department of Education, 2009) as a condition for acceptance into an institution or receipt of educational services.
+School counselors understand that offering to provide letters of recommendation cannot be made conditional on waiving one’s rights under FERPA (Family Policy Compliance Office [FPCO], 2005).
+They also understand that an educational agency or institution may not require parents/guardians or students to waive the protections and rights afforded to them under FERPA (U.S. Department of Education, 2023) as a condition of acceptance into an institution or for the receipt of educational services.

 In regard to letters of recommendation, school counselors:

-• Maintain familiarity of federal and state laws and local school board policies concerning personal identifiable information
+• Maintain familiarity with federal and state laws and local school board policies concerning personal identifiable information

-• Include personal identifiable information only with dated, written consent of student and/or parents/guardians
+• Include personal identifiable information only with dated, written consent of the student and/or parents/guardians

-• Educate students and their families on the impact of waiving rights to view recommendations sent to potential postsecondary institutions and/or employers
+• Educate students and their families on the impact of waiving FERPA rights

-• Provide teachers and administrators with training, orientation and consultation about considerations in writing letters of recommendation (National Association for College Admission Counseling, 2012)
+• Provide teachers and administrators with training, orientation and consultation regarding writing letters of recommendation (National Association for College Admission Counseling, 2024)

-• Work to gather ample information before writing a letter of recommendation about a student they do not know well
+• Work to gather ample information before writing a letter of recommendation about a student they do not know well, given that generic letters of recommendation are less effective

 • Do not sign letters of recommendation they have not written